Venous Ulcers

 Causes of Venous Ulcers

 Venous ulcers can arise from all forms of chronic venous disease, with chronic venous insufficiency being the most common cause.
-Venous insufficiency is when the veins fail to adequately return blood to the heart, leading to blood pooling in the legs.
+Venous insufficiency is when the normally blue, healthy veins start failing to adequately return blood to the heart, leading to blood pooling in the legs.
 When the valves in the veins in your legs malfunction, gravity takes over and keeps some of the blood from returning to the heart.
 This results in chronic leg swelling and venous hypertension, leading to inflammation of the skin.
 Over time, the inflamed skin cannot withstand the ongoing damage, resulting in the formation of open wounds.

 Other causes of venous ulcers include deep vein thrombosis (DVT) and May-Thurner Syndrome, both of which can cause venous hypertension and hinder proper blood flow.
 Diagnosing these conditions can be easily overlooked and requires an experienced vascular surgeon to diagnose and provide treatment.